AstreaTSS/PYTHIAWebsite/docs/using_the_bot.md

 >
 > "You know, that _ink_ is kind of weird, huh?"
 >
 > "I got an *ink*ling that something's suspicious here."
-(OOC Note: Pun aside, this is meant to demonstrate how the trigger does not have to be a standalone word.)
+(OOC Note: Pun aside, this is meant to show how the trigger does not have to be a standalone word.)
 >
 > Ink (OOC Note: Yes, this simple example works - after all, it does have the word "ink."
 Try not to do this though - it ruins the fun of investigating for everyone.)

 <figure markdown>
   ![Example of a message triggering a Truth Bullet.](assets/trigger_example.png)
-  <figcaption>The message that actually triggered the Bullet, in this case.</figcaption>
+  <figcaption>The message that triggered the Bullet, in this case.</figcaption>
 </figure>

 Usually, a staff member would step in to show a Truth Bullet related to the ink, but in this case, the bot will reply instead with something like this in both the channel you're in and your Truth Bullets channel:

 And that's it - you've investigated the ink!
 The trigger here was "ink" - the staff set it up so that the bot would do this with that phrase.
-You can attempt to say multiple triggers, but the bot will only do one (decided essentially at random) - best to space them out, or even let other players do them for you.
+You can try to say multiple triggers, but the bot will only do one (decided essentially at random) - best to space them out, or even let other players do them for you.

 You could investigate the rest of the suspicious things in the same way.
 Things like "\[My OC] started to look at the _blood_." would trigger a new Truth Bullet, and there are some triggers in the above example image to find even more of them.
 The idea is to keep following the little hints about triggers/important things to investigate until you've found them all, which the bot will note if you've done so in the Truth Bullets channel.

 ## Notes

-* It's worth noting that depending on who set up the Truth Bullets, you may be able to get away with using _alternative phrases_ to trigger a Truth Bullet.
+* It's worth noting that depending on who sets up the Truth Bullets, you may be able to get away with using _alternative phrases_ to trigger a Truth Bullet.
 These are called _aliases_, and they're handy in case, for example, you have to face the differences between American and British English.
-* There can only be one Truth Bullet with a specific triggers _per channel._ You may need to look around in other channels to find everything!
+* There can only be one Truth Bullet with a specific trigger _per channel._ You may need to look around in other channels to find everything!
 * The final "All Truth Bullets have been found" message will also include who found the most Truth Bullets, and if your staff members set it up, it'll also give a special role to them.